Name: blueberries, Vaccinium sp.

 Soil: blueberries need good drainage and prefer a soil enriched with compost and well-aged manure.
 Blueberries need an acidic soil to thrive, preferring a soil pH of around 4–5.

 Flowering and fruiting: small, bell-shaped flowers are produced in early and late spring, with fruit following in spring and summer.

 Feeding: apply a slow-release camellia and azalea fertiliser in spring or as directed.

-Watering: potted plants require daily watering, while garden plants need watering every 2–3 days depending on the weather and soil.
+Watering: potted plants may require daily watering, especially in summer, while garden plants need watering every 2–3 days depending on the weather and soil.

 Blueberries are compact shrubs that grow to 1–2m high.
 Divided into highbush (Vaccinium corymbosum), lowbush (Vaccinium angustifolium) or rabbiteye (Vaccimium ashei) varieties, each has its own characteristics and preferred growing conditions.